 The seven-novel Warriors and Watchers Saga is an Epic Mythological Fantasy.
 What do you love most about this genre?

 Anything goes!
 I can let the creative mind explode.
 Some of the characters and places in Evil Speaks have blown me away.
 I didn’t see them coming, which sounds odd, because I outline the plot points and scenes, but sometimes a scene changes course and the ideas flood so fast that my fingers have a hard time keeping up.
-And I type fast.
-Evil Hears is plotted and the writing has begun.
-It, too, is a wild ride!

 Have you ever had “writer’s block”?

 No, I don’t believe in it.
 Just step outside and interact with people, and stories emerge from every corner.
 I used to “free write” to break loose in the past.
 I would pick a subject or open a magazine and stab my finger at a picture or watch a real person and create a story around it.
 In the classroom, I hand my students a picture (my collection of zany pictures is astounding), and they have to write a story about it.
 This is also a great exercise for Point-of-View.
 I’ll hand a child an image of an old farmer, a young pianist, ritual dancers, etc., and they have to take the character’s POV and tell his or her story.
 I once had a student who said it best (I’ll call him Sam).
-Sam was writing a Beowulf like saga (after we had read the book), and he came into the classroom all excited.
-He said he’d never had so much fun writing, and when his friend asked why, he said, “It’s like being God—I created people and an entire world!”
+Sam was writing a Beowulf like saga (after we had read the book), and he came into the classroom super excited.
+He said he’d never had so much fun writing, and when his friend asked why, he said, “It’s like being God—I created an entire world and everything in it!”
 With no religious disrespect intended, Sam was right.
 My characters become so real they take over at times, and I let them.